Airbus will not rush A330 move, stresses profitability

 PARIS Airbus mapped out a potential revamp of its A330 jet, but vowed not to let the estimated $2 billion investment divert it from improving profits at Europe's largest aerospace group.

-Fabrice Bregier, chief executive of the flagship planemaking unit of Airbus Group (AIR.PA), said the company would decide whether or not to launch a re-engined version of its most profitable wide-body jet before the end of the year.
+Fabrice Bregier, chief executive of the flagship planemaking unit of Airbus Group, said the company would decide whether or not to launch a re-engined version of its most profitable wide-body jet before the end of the year.

+"We are studying it.
+We have many customers telling us 'this aircraft is excellent, please try to also reduce the fuel burn with new engines," Bregier told reporters.

 Airbus faces a drop in orders for the 20-year-old A330 from 2016 as attention switches to the newer Boeing 787, but appears progressively more confident about being able to prolong its wide-body 'cash cow' with improvements in fuel efficiency.